 If your oral surgery procedure is medically necessary, there are still costs you may have to pay.
 For example:

-• Copays.
-Medicare will cover 80 percent of the Medicare-approved cost of a medically necessary oral surgery, provided that it is performed by a Medicare-approved provider.
-If your procedure is done in a hospital and you do not have additional Medigap insurance, you will be responsible for 20 percent of the cost.
+• Copays: Medicare will cover 80% of the cost of medically necessary oral surgery, provided a Medicare-approved healthcare professional performs it.
+If your procedure is done in a hospital and you do not have additional Medigap insurance, you will be responsible for 20% of the cost.

-• Deductible.
-For most people, Medicare Part B has an annual deductible of $226 in 2023 that must be met before any services, including medically necessary oral surgery, will be covered.
+• Deductible: For most people, Medicare Part B has an annual deductible of $240 in 2024 that must be met before any services, including medically necessary oral surgery, will be covered.

-• Monthly premium.
-Medicare Part B has a standard, monthly premium rate of $164.90 in 2023.
-This may be less for you if you are currently getting social security benefits, or it may cost you more depending on your current income.
+• Monthly premium: In 2024, Medicare Part B’s standard monthly premium rate is $174.70.
+This may be less if you’re currently receiving social security benefits, or it may cost you more, depending on your current income.

-• Medications.
-You must have Medicare Part D or another type of drug coverage to have all or part of the cost of your medications covered.
+• Medications: You must have Medicare Part D or another type of drug coverage to cover all or part of your medications’ costs.
 If you do not have drug coverage, you will be responsible for the cost of any medications required.

-If you need a medically necessary oral surgery for medical health reasons, original Medicare may pay for the procedure.
+If you need medically necessary oral surgery, original Medicare may pay for the procedure.
 Even so, you may have out-of-pocket costs to pay.